AbsaOSS/spark-commons/README.md

 >|Spark| 2.4 | 3.1 | 3.2 |
 >|Json4s| 3.5 | 3.7 | 3.7 |
 >|Jackson| 2.6 | 2.10 | 2.12 |
-_Spark Schema Utils_ provides methods for working with schemas, its comparison and alignment.
+_Schema Utils_ provides methods for working with schemas, its comparison and alignment.

-1. Schema comparison returning true/false.
-Ignores the order of columns
+1. Returns the parent path of a field.
+Returns an empty string if a root level field name is provided.

     ```scala
-      SchemaUtils.equivalentSchemas(other)
+      SchemaUtils.getParentPath(columnName)
     ```

-2. Schema comparison returning difference.
-Ignores the order of columns
+2. Get paths for all array subfields of this given datatype

     ```scala
-      SchemaUtils.diff(other)
+      SchemaUtils.getAllArraySubPaths(other)
     ```

-3. Schema selector generator which provides a List of columns to be used in a select to order and positionally filter columns of a DataFrame
+3. For a given list of field paths determines if any path pair is a subset of one another.

     ```scala
-      SchemaUtils.getDataFrameSelector(schema)
+      SchemaUtils.isCommonSubPath(paths)
     ```

-4. Dataframe alignment method using the `getDataFrameSelector` method.
+4. Append a new attribute to path or empty string.

     ```scala
-      SchemaUtils.alignSchema(dataFrameToBeAligned, modelSchema)
+      SchemaUtils.appendPath(path, fieldName)
     ```

 ### ColumnImplicits